-You probably have seen pictures of Coco Tulum, the all white beach club where you gaze the turquoise waters on a rope swing, it’s super insta-famous!
+You probably have seen pictures of Coco Tulum, the all-white beach club where you gaze at the turquoise waters on a rope swing, it’s super insta-famous!

 Minimum Spend | 500 pesos ( $25 USD)

-La Eufemia is free beach club in Tulum that offers a laidback and hippy inspired vibe.
+La Eufemia is a free beach club in Tulum that offers a laidback and hippy-inspired vibe.

 The beach club has lots of beach beds, chairs, and umbrellas to perch yourself on while you listen to the ocean waves sing.

-Located in the heart of Tulum’s hip shoreline is Ahau Tulum, luxurious eco-friendly beach club resort.
+Located in the heart of Tulum’s hip shoreline is Ahau Tulum, a luxurious eco-friendly beach club resort.